nextflow-io/nextflow/docs/config.md

 `charliecloud.temp`
 : Mounts a path of your choice as the `/tmp` directory in the container.
 Use the special value `auto` to create a temporary directory each time a container is created.

+`charliecloud.registry`
+: The registry from where images are pulled.
+It should be only used to specify a private registry server.
+It should NOT include the protocol prefix i.e. `http://`.

+`charliecloud.writeFake`
+: Enable `writeFake` with charliecloud.
+This allows to run containers from storage in writeable mode, using overlayfs, see [charliecloud documentation](https://hpc.github.io/charliecloud/ch-run.html#ch-run-overlay) for details

+`charliecloud.useSquash`
+: Create a temporary squashFS container image in the process work directory instead of a folder.

 Read the {ref}`container-charliecloud` page to learn more about how to use Charliecloud containers with Nextflow.